vitta-hiring/hiring-challenge/backend/readme.md

 }
 ```

-But if it occours to already exists another territory overlapping this new territory area, we cannot allow that to happen!
+But if it occours to already exist another territory overlapping this new territory area, we cannot allow that to happen!

 We can get the errors: